Playa de Las Canteras: Cetaceans

-One mile northeast of La Isleta, scientists from the University of Las Palmas de Gran Canaria have noted the permanent presence of a group of common bottlenose dolphin that coexist with another group of Risso's dolphins, as well as a community of sperm whales that, according to the scientists, could move in the channel that separates the island of Gran Canaria from Fuerteventura.
-This marine ecosystem that surrounds the peninsula of La Isleta and serves as habitat for these mammals, has been declared a Site of Community Importance and is included in the European Union's Natura 2000 Network.
+One mile northeast of La Isleta, research by the University of Las Palmas de Gran Canaria has documented a resident group of common bottlenose dolphins coexisting with a group of Risso's dolphins, as well as a population of sperm whales that use the channel between Gran Canaria and Fuerteventura.
+This marine ecosystem has been designated a Site of Community Importance and is included in the European Union’s Natura 2000 Network.